-- makes the details of the activity available to the participant - gives formal notification of the need to attend (compulsory activities only).
+- schedule the activity in the electronic calendar in ESSWeb.
+This: - makes the details of the activity available to the participant - gives formal notification of the need to attend (compulsory activities only).

 This makes sure that the participant understands the reasons for the activity and is notified of the details so they can attend the activity.